xIves/scientific_programming/README.md

 **Note that .ssh is a hidden folder, so on Windows and macOS you first must make this folder visible to have access to the ssh-keys (use Google to find out how)**

-If you have the key, go to GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the newly generated public key
+If you have the public ssh-key, go to GitHub -> Account Icon top left -> Settings -> SSH and GPG keys -> New SSH key -> include the newly generated public key

 See also: https://docs.github.com/de/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent